mablakulova/mock-task/README.md

 Additional requirements:

-- Recomend a system design diagram of the running solution.
+- Recommend a system design diagram of the running solution.
-- Recomend protection mechanisms.
+- Recommend protection mechanisms.
-- Recomend a effective autoscaling strategy.
+- Recommend a effective autoscaling strategy.
-- Recomend a effective monitoring strategy.
+- Recommend a effective monitoring strategy.
-- Recomend a deployment strategy that will lower the cost of maitaining the solution running.
+- Recommend a deployment strategy that will lower the cost of maitaining the solution running.
-- Recomend a strategy for compute provisioning.
+- Recommend a strategy for compute provisioning.
-- Recomend a CI/CD strategy that will ensure that deployment is done only in case that tests are passing.
+- Recommend a CI/CD strategy that will ensure that deployment is done only in case that tests are passing.
 And that the running time for a deployment is optimised.
-- Recomend a strategy for geo-redundancy of the solution.
+- Recommend a strategy for geo-redundancy of the solution.